BDC Hamburger Icon

 8. Don’t assume candidates will accept your job offer.

 Candidates always have the option to turn you down.
-Therefore, you need to impress your candidates just as much as they need to impress you.
+Therefore, you need to impress your candidates as much as they need to impress you.
 Be friendly and considerate of their time throughout your recruiting process.

-In the interview, provide information about the job, and give your interviewee a chance to ask questions.
+In the interview, provide information about the job and give your interviewee a chance to ask questions.
 Remember that the questions you ask also send messages to candidates.
 For example, even for someone with no family responsibilities, asking (possibly illegal) questions about their home life may hint that you don’t know how to support a healthy work-life balance.

 FYIDid you know

-According to the Q1 2022 CNBC|SurveyMonkey Small Business Confidence Survey, 29% of small business owners have open positions without applications for three months or more.
+Finding excellent job candidates isn’t easy.
+There are many hiring challenges that small business owners face.
+For example, according to a CNBC|SurveyMonkey Small Business Confidence Survey, 29 percent of businesses have open positions that have been without applications for three months or more.

 9. Reject wisely.

-If you liked the candidate, you could even tell them you’ll keep their application on file.
+If you liked the candidate, you could tell them you’ll keep their application on file.
 Then, even if they don’t have the skills you need now, it could save you time later when you need someone with their particular experience.

 10. Don’t hire more than necessary.